ryanpassage/rpdc/content/post/lamb-meets-wolves.md

 Boy was I disappointed.
 Maybe there was just something in the water that day in /r/AskNetsec, but some of the replies struck me as being hostile and really not at all helpful.
 This is especially wacky considering the purpose of the AskNetsec forum: to ask security questions!

 I think this is bad business for infosec and IT in general.
 It's not helpful and only serves to push the image of [Nick Burns, Your Company's Computer Guy](https://www.nbc.com/saturday-night-live/video/nick-burns-your-companys-computer-guy/n11268 "Nick Burns, Your Company's Computer Guy") to those who don't get a lot of exposure to actual IT support capable of empathy.
-There can be such a wide disconnect between those that need _(need)_ help outside the field and those that can provide it.
+There can be such a disconnect between those that need _(need)_ help outside the field and those that can provide it.

-_more_
+Some of the information security influencers that I follow on social media have zeroed in on this as well.
+They see the negative effects of haughtiness as a real challenge in the pursuit of advocating for better security and awareness.

 > _postscript:_
 >